mwycombe/CribbageQt/CribbageQt/Techniques.md

 tkinter control variables are the 'magic' where tkinter gui widgets interact with python variables.
 When the gui widget changes value the python variable is updated and when the python variable is change the gui widget is updated.
 If it a bidirectional synchronous relationship.

+The IntVar ctrlVariable was update to accept str input and translate it to int internally.
+This requires that LineEdit entry fiels that expect integer in put have a QIntValidator attached to them

 1. self.EntryField = QtWidgets.QLineEdit(parent=self.centralwidget)
 2. self.entryInput = StringVar()